travis-ci/travis-hub/NOTES.md

 * We have an event cancel, but workers send job:finish with state=cancel.
 Also notifications don't respond to cancel.
 * For a cancelled build, does restarting it send out notifications??

+# IMPROVE

+* Make sure we set up `application_name` in a consistent way on PG connections on all apps

 # REFACTOR

 * Dispatch events to subscribed apps, remove addons